storybookjs/ember/docs/sharing/package-composition.md

 }
 ```

-In this example `xyz123` is your project’s id.
+In this example `xyz123` is your Chromatic project id.
 Storybook will automatically compose in the Storybook published to that project corresponding to the version the user has installed.

-### Providing a version section
+### Show a version selector

-Similarly, if you're using a [CHP level 1 service](#chp-level-1) (such as chromatic.com) for hosting, you can provide a list of versions for the user to [choose from](#changing-versions) to experiment with other versions of your package.
+If you're using [Chromatic](./publish-storybook.md#publish-storybook-with-chromatic), you can provide a list of versions for the user to [choose from](#switching-versions) to experiment with other versions of your package.

-## Component Hosting Protocol (CHP)

-Storybook can communicate with services that host built Storybooks online.
-This enables features such as [Composition](./storybook-composition).
-We categorize services via compliance with the "Component Hosting Protocol" (CHP) with various levels of support in Storybook.

-### CHP level 1

-The service serves uploaded Storybooks and makes the following available:

-- Versioned endpoints, URLs that resolve to different published Storybooks depending on a `version=x.y.z` query parameter (where `x.y.z` is the released version of the package).
-- Support for `/stories.json`
-- Support for `/metadata.json` and the `releases` field.

-Examples of such services: [chromatic.com](https://www.chromatic.com/).

-### CHP level 0

-The service can serve uploaded Storybooks.
-There is no special integration with Storybook APIs.

-Examples of such services: [Netlify](https://www.netlify.com/) and [S3](https://aws.amazon.com/en/s3/).